TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Adventures in Inland Sicily

-Leaving the town on a street that tilts at 45 degrees and narrows to a footpath, my heart pounds.
-Steeling my nerves, I head back up the hill in search of a new route.
+Leaving the town on a street that tilts 45 degrees and narrows to a footpath, my heart pounds.
+Steeling my nerves, I head back up the hill, searching for a new route.
 But the steep streets are not kind on stick shifts, and my car lacks horsepower.
 It dies below a 60 degree zigzag.
-With a sickening crunch the car jams against a guardrail protecting a house which is centuries old.
+With a sickening crunch, the car jams against a guardrail protecting a house that is centuries old.

-It is the siesta hour and the only person on the street is an old woman.
-Wildly gesticulating and spouting a frantic mix of Spanish and Italian I yell, “Ayutame per favore!”
+It is the siesta hour, and the only person on the street is an older woman.
+Wildly gesticulating and spouting a frantic mix of Spanish and Italian, I yell, “Ayutame per favore!”
 She shrugs, “I’m an old woman, what can I do?”
 I throw women’s lib to the wind and blurt out, “I need a man!”
 “Oh,” she replies, this being a perfectly natural request to her, “Around the corner, in the bakery” she points.
-In the bakery a flurry of men are dressed in uniformed white shirts.
+A flurry of men are dressed in uniform white shirts in the bakery.
 I exclaim, “Ayutame per favore!
 Tengo problemos con mi auto!”
-A young man throws on his jacket and looks inconvenienced, as if this happens every day.
-He looks at the car, scratches his head and sighs, “Mamma mia!”
+A young man throws on his jacket and looks inconvenienced, as if this happens daily.
+He looks at the car, scratches his head, and sighs, “Mamma Mia!”
 But he drives the car safely up the hill like it is second nature.
 I am thankful that there is no permanent damage and drive on, undaunted.
 The view was worth it.

 Church at the top of Caltabellota.